rursache/Hackintosh-i7-7700k-Z270-Gaming-K3/README.md

 The system dual boots Windows 10

 ## Get it running
-1. Create an macOS Catalina 10.15.x USB-Installer Stick
+1. Create an macOS Catalina 10.15.x USB-Installer Stick ([how?](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/building-the-usb-installer))
-2. Install Clover bootloader to the same partition
+2. Install Clover bootloader to the same partition ([how?](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/clover-setup))
-3. Copy the EFI folder
+3. Copy the EFI folder ([how?](https://www.youtube.com/watch?v=arebuadFSuw))
-4. Generate a new serial number, motherboard id and SMUUID (make sure serial number is invalid in order to iMessage/Facetime to work)
+4. Generate a new serial number, motherboard id and SMUUID (make sure serial number is **invalid** in order to iMessage/Facetime to work) ([how?](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/config.plist-per-hardware/skylake#explanation-5) + [this tool](http://mackie100projects.altervista.org/download-clover-configurator/))
 5. Boot the new macOS partition

 ## What works